 #!/bin/bash #PBS -A my_allocation #PBS -q hybrid #PBS -l nodes=1:ppn=20 #PBS -l walltime=HH:MM:SS #PBS -j oe #PBS -N JOB_NAME #PBS -V cd $PBS_O_WORKDIR $AMBERHOME/bin/pmemd.cuda -O -i mdin.GPU -o mdout_gpu -p prmtop -c inpcrd

-GPU acceleration must use hybrid node if using SuperMIC.
+GPU acceleration must use hybrid or v100 node if using SuperMIC.
 Note pmemd.cuda is a serial program, so no parallel exe such as mpirun is required, or set mpirun -np 1

 On QB2 , as each compute node has two GPUs, "pmemd.cuda.MPI" can be used to run Amber 16 with GPU acceleration in parallel.
 Below is a sample script which runs Amber 16 on 1 node (2 GPUs) on QB2: